iondv/framework/docs/en/2_system_description/platform_configuration/deploy_globals.md

 ## Setting to display the system menu for all modules of the project

 Set the `"explicitTopMenu"` at the global level, preserving the ability to override `" explicitTopMenu "` in `registry`.
-The `"explicitTopMenu"` setting allows to display the same set of items in the system menu,regardless of modules.
+The `"explicitTopMenu"` setting allows to display the same set of items in the system menu, regardless of modules.

 ### Example